 Computer training with basic programming skill is required to start leaving the risks of "Windows" consumption behind.
 Information and Communications Technology (ICT) education is the core task undertaken by GLU - cementing the knowledge of free and secure computing.

 Here in Canterbury, New Zealand, there is poor recognition of GNU/Linux GNU provenance, as within the "Linux Users Group" CLUG.
 This is consistent with both the low GNU/Linux takeup in NZ compared to Asia and the rest of the world, and life in what is known as a conservative and somewhat random backwater.
 It leaves Net users disempowered by anti-'hacker' propaganda, in the interests of the world's greatest software monopoly.
 In truth, crackers form the online criminal risk, best thwarted by hackers skilled with Unix-like systems.* But no-one has been teaching these traditions.
+N.B.
+"There is no CLUG" and subscription is here.

 Work is needed to dispel the myths and stereotypes about hacker culture, and start expanding it for free Internetwork longevity.
 The commercial dominant has mass media support for proprietising 'the Internet channel' - in the name of post-9/11 consumer security from 'hacking' - but can be publically restrained.
 Government does nothing to limit loss of freedom, without public pressure.
 A more proactive, service orientation will help legitimate free software and computing diversity immensely.
 GLU's role is to accelerate technical innovation, aqap.
 To achieve this locally, globally, and strongly, the most liberal webmesh is propagated, as GLU.